imLymei/foji/README.md

 ## Features

-- Run custom codes
+- [x] Run custom codes
-- Handle custom parameters
+- [x] Handle custom parameters
-- Conditional handler for parameters
+- [x] Conditional handler for arguments
-- Support for default data
+- [x] Support for default arguments
-- Support for optional data
+- [x] Support for optional arguments
+- [x] Add commands to configuration file
+- [x] Remove commands from the configuration file
+- [ ] Commands can be saved with out scopes
+- [ ] Can run commands directly

 ## Installation